Super Bowl XXXIX: Aftermath

 The Patriots' Super Bowl win was the third championship for Boston-area sports teams in 12 months, following the Patriots winning Super Bowl XXXVIII the year before and the Red Sox winning the World Series – first in 86 years – three months earlier.
 This marked the first time since 1989–1990 in the San Francisco Bay Area that the same market has had 2 Super Bowl and World Series winners in 12 months.

 With the Eagles’ loss, the city of Philadelphia's sports championship drought continued (no Philadelphia-based pro sports team since the 1983 76ers won a title) until the Phillies won the 2008 World Series.
 The Eagles did not return to the Super Bowl until 2017, when they exacted revenge on the Patriots in Super Bowl LII, defeating them 41–33 and winning their first championship since 1960.

+Three years after Super Bowl XXXIX, former Eagles assistant coach Steve Spagnuolo used his learned experience from the game to improve his preparation for Super Bowl XLII against the heavily favored 18-0 Patriots as the New York Giants defensive coordinator.
+The Giants deterred possible Patriots gamesmanship attempts to read the Giants' defensive play calls by using two signal callers instead of one, and the Giants disguised their blitzes until few seconds remained before the snap, leaving the Patriots offense less time to adjust.
+The Giants sacked Brady five times and won 17-14, and Super Bowl XLII is considered one of the biggest upsets in NFL history.